anonymous-taovds/IQA-RC/README.md

     ffmpeg -i *.bin %d.png
     ```
 ## 4. Fitting
+1. Before getting the visualization map, for instance, if you want to fine-tune the IQA model of NIMA, run the following command in `./VSD model/NIMA/`.
+    ```
+    python train_nima.py
+    ```
+2. Run the following command for getting the visualization maps and weighted MSE of images of different QPs.
+    ```
+    python wmse_cam_qp_nima.py
+    ```
+3. Use MATLAB to .

 ## 5. Process after fitting
 1. After getting the fitted visualization map, change the map resolution to 448 * 448 through the 448.sh file under afterfitting folder.